kevindimayuga/pwa-text-editor-kd/README.md

 - Clone repo onto local device
 - Open repo in local CLI
-- Make sure node packages are installed by running `npm i`
+- Make sure node packages are installed by running `npm i` in the CLI
-- Run `npm run seed` in CLI to seed data
-- Run `npm run start` in CLI to start server
+- Run `npm run start` in the CLI to start server
 - Test all routes using `Insomnia`

 ## Credits